highplainscomputing/HPC_T5/T5/07-question-answering/README.md

 This code uses the Hugging Face Transformers library to fine-tune the T5 model for a question answering task.
 The code uses the Squad dataset, which is a popular dataset for question answering tasks.
 The code preprocesses the data, tokenizes the input and target text, and trains the model using the fine-tuning function provided by the Transformers library.

-## Prerequisites
+## Prerequisites and Environment

-To run this code, you need to install the following libraries:
+To run this code, you need to install the following libraries in colab like this:

 ```
 !pip install accelerate -U